Can You See Who Views Your Facebook Profile?

 While you can't see who views your profile, there are ways to see how many people visit your page.
 Tom Werner/Getty Images

 By now, you've most likely noticed the many apps and Web services claiming to let you see who's viewing your Facebook profile.
-Is your college ex checking up on you?
-Is someone from work scrolling through pictures of your beach vacation?
-Are your parents secretly peeking in on your private life?
-These apps promise the answers.
+Is your college ex checking up on you, or is someone from work scrolling through pictures of your beach vacation?
+Can you see who views your Facebook profile with one of these apps?

-Unfortunately, they don't deliver.
-Not a single one of them, and if you stumble into these sorts of apps, Facebook not only denies that they work but also asks you to report them.
+Unfortunately, no. And if you stumble into these sorts of apps, Facebook not only denies that they work but also asks you to report them.

 Advertisement